Strategy in Communication (SinC)

 SinC members are also interested in how strategies are perceived and attributed to others, how speakers and writers manage multiple strategies at once, and how linguistic strategies are coordinated collaboratively.

 The group members pursue both individual and collaborative research projects on linguistic strategies and other forms of linguistic performance.
-They also organise research seminars and discussions and encourages applications from suitably qualified candidates to pursue postgraduate research (MPhil or PhD) in one of the relevant areas of research.
+They also organise research seminars and discussions and encourages applications from suitably qualified candidates to pursue postgraduate research (MA by Research, MPhil or PhD) in one of the relevant areas of research.